qbituniverse/dirtydozen/pages/writing-too-generic-code.md

 Writing code gives you great opportunity to create something that can be written to address a very specific problem - with a razor sharp focus.
 Without too much thought and design-time spent upfront, however, there's a risk that your code will be doing [too many different things](/logic-in-wrong-places).
 In the end code becomes `difficult to understand` as to what the purpose of it was in the first place.

-> This is often linked to the [over configuration](/over-configuration) and [no unit tests](/no-unit-tests) dirty `code smells`.
+> This is often related to the [over configuration](/over-configuration) and [no unit tests](/no-unit-tests) dirty `code smells`.
 Code effectively is written with no safety net and thought.
-That is often accompanied with `tons of config` that only the *programmer* producing it really understood (only at the time of writing it - of course).
+It's also accompanied with `tons of config` that only the *programmer* producing it really understood (only at the time of writing it - of course).

 Let's consider this high-level code for a hypothetical *Data API Endpoint*: